 Gill, Frank B. 2007.
 Ornithology 3rd edition.
 W.H.
 Freeman and Company, New York.

-There will be copies on reserve in the library, and for purchase in the YC bookstore.
+ISBN-13: 978-0716749837.
+There will be copies of Gill on reserve in the library, and for purchase in the YC bookstore.
+Note that there is a 4th edition of this textbook due out in spring 2019.

-- 3) The most important piece of equipment for studying birds in the wild is a pair of binoculars.
-Students will need a pair of binoculars when conducting their research project (if applicable) and for field trips.
+3) The most important piece of equipment for studying birds in the wild is a pair of binoculars.
+Students will need a pair of binoculars for field trips, and for conducting their research project (if applicable).
 I recommend 7x35 or 8x42 (the first number refers to the magnification, while the second number refers to the width of the outer lens).
-Avoid binoculars with less than 7x or more than 10x magnification; also avoid autofocus binoculars.
-If you're unsure what to buy, you can wait until the first week of class and talk to the instructor. - 4) Students will require a field notebook in which to keep notes on field observations, data for their research project, etc. I recommend a 3x5, 4x6, or 5x7 ruled notebook; a particularly good choice is a "Rite-in-the-Rain" brand notebook with waterproof paper.
+Avoid binoculars with less than 7x or more than 10x magnification; also avoid auto-focus binoculars.
+If you're unsure what to buy, you can wait until the first week of class and talk to the instructor.

+4) Students will require a field notebook in which to keep notes on field observations, data for their research project, etc. I recommend a 3x5, 4x6, or 5x7 ruled notebook; a particularly good choice is a "Rite-in-the-Rain" brand notebook with waterproof paper.